 Traditionally the ghosts would pay in “hell notes.”
 These hell notes would then turn into real money at dawn.

-A more modern version states the ghosts sometimes would pay in leafs with numbers on them.
+A more modern version states the ghosts sometimes would pay in leaves with numbers on them.
 These numbers were winning lottery numbers.

 A final rule--the salt seller must spend the money given within two weeks or lose it.